AaltoAsia/O-MI/docs/JavaAgentDeveloperGuide.md

   }
 ```
 To have our new agent to react corretly to received `write` and `call` request
-we need to change `onReceive` method to check for them and call corresponding
+we need to change `createReceive` method to check for them and call respective
 handlers required by `ResponsibleInternalAgent` interface. `respondFuture` is
 helper method that makes sure, that agent responds correctly to sender of
 request and does it asynchronously.